mooxphp/moox/README.md

 -   for breaking changes add "!" to any type to craft a major release
 -   followed by the shortname of the package, in []
     -   All - multiple or all packages
-    -   AdminPanel
+    -   Repo - Monorepo things
     -   Core
-    -   PackageBuilder
-    -   IconsBuilder
-    -   AppComponents
-    -   ChartComponents
-    -   FormComponents
+    -   Builder
-    -   WebComponents
+    -   Jobs
-    -   Monorepo
+    -   ...
 -   reference an issue, linked by issue number, e. g. #138
 -   prepare auto-closing the issue by using "Close #138"